PSW Key Points

 Don’t underestimate the time and resources required to complete a high-quality PSW document.
 Even with company-specific templates, make sure you set aside sufficient time and assign people with the right skill set.

-Why are PSWs important to understand?
+Why Are PSWs Important to Understand?

-The creation of a PSW document is a non-negotiable requirement when delivering your parts to industry, so it pays to get it right.
+The creation of a PSW document is a non-negotiable requirement when delivering your parts to the industry, so it pays to get it right.

-The PSW document contains the summary of compliance to all the customer requirements and is officially submitted to the customer for review and acceptance.
+The PSW document contains the summary of compliance with all the customer requirements and is officially submitted to the customer for review and acceptance.
 The customer will review, sign, and return the PSW indicating acceptance of your quality management and delivery.

-It’s a fundamental requirement for many in the automotive industry
+It’s a Fundamental Requirement for Many in the Automotive Industry

 It takes a significant amount of time to bring together the PSW document, so diligence is key.
 Always review the document internally before submission to the customer.
 Non-acceptance of PSW documents leads to intensive rework – especially to maintain original product delivery timescales.

-An industry example of PSW
+An Industry Example of PSW

 A Tier 1 supplier to the automotive industry providing starting aids for diesel engines was investigating an increase in warranty returns.
 The Six Sigma Black Belt assigned to the investigation, along with the engineering team, concluded that the root cause for failures in the field was the material composition of the interface washer between the starting aid and cylinder head.
-In discussion with the customer, it was agreed to change the interface washer material composition, and trials were conducted showing the root cause had been addressed.
+In a discussion with the customer, it was agreed to change the interface washer material composition, and trials were conducted showing the root cause had been addressed.

-As the interface washer was supplied pre-assembled to the starting aid and previously not available as a standalone service part, a number of changes to the PPAP and PSW documents were required.
+As the interface washer was supplied pre-assembled to the starting aid and previously not available as a standalone service part, several changes to the PPAP and PSW documents were required.
 Close cooperation between Tier 1 and the OEM led to an agreement that the changes would require a Level 3 PSW submission, with product samples for both production and service and complete supporting data from the PPAP.

 As with many process-based activities, there are some fundamentals to consider to ensure correct and timely delivery.
 Let’s explore three of these.

-The PSW document touches many areas of the business, from design through to manufacturing and quality.
+The PSW document touches many areas of the business, from design to manufacturing and quality.
 Make sure you have the right resources and team assigned.

 Often, large organizations have specific PSW templates that you should use, and it’s always good practice to check that your submission is meeting the document requirements ahead of delivery.